ibm-cloud-architecture/refarch-privatecloud/CloudFoundryInstall/InstallCloudFoundryOnPrem.md

   * Under *bluemix_env_domain_cert_rsa_key* paste the contents of star_mybluemix.csplab.local.key

   **Important:** Any folders, resource pools, datacenters, etc. specified in the uiconfig.yml file must exist on the target vCenter server prior to installation and the user specified as the vmware username must have authority to create virtual machines and deploy vApps to these objects.
-That user must also have the authority to write to the specified datastores.
+The vmware username must have "read" access to the vCenter in order to monitor status of various tasks.
+That user must also have the authority to write to the specified datastores. (**NOTE:** The disk_path directory does not need to be created in the datastores.
+Whether or not the template_path and vm_path needs to be created is an open question.)

   * **main_user_name:** The username that should be used to login to the CF UI as the administrator (will be created in the environment). e.g. "cfadmin"